geoserver/geoserver/doc/en/developer/source/programming-guide/testing/index.rst

 #.
 System destruction

 Phases 1 and 2 are referred to as the setup phase.
 It is during this phase that two main operations are performed.
-The first is the creation of the GeoServer data direcetory on disk.
+The first is the creation of the GeoServer data directory on disk.
 The second is the creation of the spring application context.

 Single vs Repeated Setup